MSH-trojan/Java_17_Circle_Abstract_Class/README.md

-things used in my code:
+concepts used in my code:
 two classes, one driver. one abstract. two getter and setters. two constructors in the abstract class.